garthenweb/bubleify/README.md

 Find a list of all transforms on the Bublè documentation in section [list of transforms](http://buble.surge.sh/guide/#list-of-transforms).
 For more detailed information about each transform also see [supported features](http://buble.surge.sh/guide/#supported-features) and [dangerous transforms](http://buble.surge.sh/guide/#dangerous-transforms).

+### sourceMap: Boolean

+Define whether a source map should be created from bable or not.
+Default value is `true`.
+Please note that browserify will not output any source map if debug mode is `false`, even if this option was set to `true`.

+Default value is `true`.

 ## Credits

 Thanks goes to [Rich Harris](https://twitter.com/rich_harris) for the [Bublè](https://www.npmjs.com/package/buble) package.